wneessen/arrgo/README.md

 or alternatively in a channel that has been overriden by the guild administrator using the `/override announce-channel` slash command.
 By default the summary announcing is disable per guild and has to enabled by the guild administrator using the `/config announce-sot-summary enable` slash command.

+## Command documentation
+### Administrative commands
+The bot offers two types of slash commands for configuring your bot on the Discord guild level.
+The `/config` command usually allows to set pre-configured `enable/disable` settings.
+The `/override` command allows to override system defaults.

+#### Enable/disable Sea of Thieves user monitoring
+The bot is able to monitor [if a user plays Sea of Thieves](#automatic-user-balance-tracking) and provide a summary after the play session.
+By default this feature is disabled, but can enabled guild-wide by an administrative user using the `/config announce-sot-summary` settings.
+The possible options are `enable` and `disable`